 Efficacy of Perineal Stimulation in Patients With Chronic Constipation: A Randomized Clinical Trial [Abstract].
 (2012).

 Abdominal massage after abdominal surgery should be approached with caution and is generally not recommended until a person has fully healed and received clearance from their healthcare provider.
-The safety and appropriateness of abdominal massage post-surgery depend on several factors, including the type of surgery, the healing stage, and the individual’s overall health.
+The safety and appropriateness of massage post-surgery depend on several factors, including the type of surgery, the healing stage, and the individual’s overall health.
 Here’s what to consider:

 • Medical Advice: Always seek medical advice from your surgeon or healthcare provider before starting abdominal massage post-surgery.
 They can provide personalized guidance based on your surgery and recovery status.